 Etafilcon A is a great material and is also utilized in brands such as Acuvue for their 1-Day Moist line, and their Acuvue 2 line of contact lenses.

 I personally haven’t tried Waldo’s contact lenses out myself due to them not making contact lenses in my prescription, but I did order a trial set for my significant other and she said she wasn’t able to tell the difference between them and the current Acuvue lenses that she currently wears.

 As I mentioned before, the only way that you will know if these contacts will work for you is if you try them yourself.

 There is a reason why whenever you go get a contact lens exam and you are trying contact lenses for the first time the doctor gives you a trial to try on, usually for a week.
 During this time, the doctor will want you to see how they feel and report any discomfort if any arise.

 But, if you look at all the technical specifications of the Waldo contact lenses, these are solid lenses.
 The lenses keep your eyes moist, the edge is designed for comfort so you will feel them less when you are blinking, UV protection, and great oxygen transmissibility.
 Everything you want in a contact lens right?

 The feedback that customers have given Waldo contacts has mostly been positive and most people are happy with the contact lenses as well as the savings that they are getting while using Waldo contact lenses.

 And if the success of the other brands that have used the same material as Waldo is any indication, it means this direct to customer contact lens brand might be worth a try.

-If you are someone you like to read customer reviews, take a look at Waldo’s page on Trustpilot with over 10,000 reviews as the writing of this article and carries a solid 4.5/5 stars.
+If you are someone who like to read customer reviews, take a look at Waldo’s page on Trustpilot with over 10,000 reviews as the writing of this article and carries a solid 4.5/5 stars.

 How Much Do Waldo Contact Lenses Cost?